1414213/scwin2/README.md

 "IsLayered": true,
 "Name": ""
 ```
-Functions like action layers in Steam Input.&ensp;Layers an action map when it is pressed and removes it when released.&ensp;`Name` specifies the action map to choose.&ensp;`IsLayered` sets transparency; when true if an input in the layer is unbound the program will then try to use the equivalent input from the layer below.$ensp;When false an input with no simulated input bound to it will do nothing.&ensp;It is recommended to keep this true.
+Functions like action layers in Steam Input.
+Layers an action map when it is pressed and removes it when released.  `Name` specifies the action map to choose.  `IsLayered` sets transparency; when true if an input in the layer is unbound the program will then try to use the equivalent input from the layer below.$ensp;When false an input with no simulated input bound to it will do nothing.
+It is recommended to keep this true.

 ### ButtonDoubler
 ```